adrigabzu/COVIMUN_DT_Zucco_etal_2022/README.md

-# COVIMUN_DT
+# Code for "Personalized survival probabilities of SARS-CoV-2 positive patients by explainable machine learning" by Zucco et al.

-Code for "Personalized survival probabilities of SARS-CoV-2 positive patients by explainable machine learning" by Zucco et al.
+Work in progress